 Is this something more than my "realistic" look on life?

-Working On Finding IT Again
+Working On Finding Happiness Again

 Things like working out, eating well and getting proper sleep were all things I did before the mental health issues came about, but over time I realized that these were things I had to focus on daily now.
 Doing these regularly helped the symptoms of depression reduce.

 Growing up playing every sport under the sun by the age of 8 has been a blessing to this day in many ways.
 The best thing I was able to take away from my time being an athlete was the passion I obtained for working out.
 At one point, it was there as a tool to better my endeavours on the field, but now it is a far more critical daily check in with myself.
 However, the usual six days a week in the gym just don't cut it for me anymore, doubling up a few days a week with a yoga session or outdoor run are needed to feel that endorphin kick.